 - Nose – The nose is the part of the tread that hangs over past the riser.
 Local codes will generally require that this distance be 1 inch or less.

 - Post – The upright rigid post material that is the structural basis for the railing system on the mobile home stairs.
 They are usually at the top and bottom of the stairs at a minimum whenever there are 4 or more steps.
-On larger stairs, it may be necessary to add additional posts in between the top and bottom for added support and a result of code rules.
+For enhanced support and in accordance with code requirements, it could be essential to place extra posts between the top and bottom of larger stairs.

 - Top Rail and Bottom Rail – These two pieces extend in between the posts and are used to hold the balusters in place.
 The height of the top rail, the distance the bottom rail is from the tread, and the overall distance between the bottom and top rail are all held to strict standards via local codes.